Haunted Apartment Stairwell That Loses One Floor a Year

-The haunted apartment stairwell in Block 17 never appeared in rental listings, yet everyone who lived there learned its habits.
+The apartment stairwell in Block 17 never appeared in rental listings, yet everyone who lived there learned its habits.
 Built in the late 1970s as public housing, the block had been repainted and relit more than once.
 The stairwell stayed narrow.
 Its fluorescent bulbs flickered.
 Its walls sweated through the dry months.

 Long-term residents said the stairwell remembered what the building tried to forget.